dniklaus/wiring-skeleton/README.md

 # wiring-skeleton
-Wiring / Arduino based Skeleton Embedded Application, powered by [PlatformIO](http://platformio.org "Cross-platform build system")
+Arduino Framework based Skeleton Embedded Application, powered by [PlatformIO](http://platformio.org "Cross-platform build system").

-The project has initially been created for and tested on an Arduino Mega 2560 controller module.
+The project is suitable for the following controller boards:

+* Arduino Uno
+* Arduino Mega2560
+* Arduino Due
+* Adafruit Feather M0
+* NodeMcu
+* Adafruit Huzzah ESP8266

 ## Purpose
-This project builds up an Arduino Framework based application skeleton and it comprises of several components helping with debugging and integrating embedded applications on [Arduino](http://arduino.cc) based contoller modules.
+This project builds up an Arduino Framework based application skeleton and it comprises of several components helping with debugging and integrating embedded applications on several different contoller modules.

-This skeleton application can help you to build up your own Arduino Framework based applications.
+This skeleton application can help you to build up your own Arduino Framework based applications while working with [PlatformIO](http://platformio.org "Cross-platform build system").

 This project integrates the following **components**: